 Carbon monoxide: an invisible, odourless gas

-If exposed to CO you could experience flu-like symptoms.
+If exposed to CO you could experience symptoms that can be confused with the flu or COVID-19.
 This includes chronic headaches, nausea, drowsiness, impaired judgment and loss of coordination.
 It’s important to seek medical attention immediately if you suspect a CO leak in your home.

 Reduce your risk of exposure